rodneysdf/gpt4-pdf-chatbot-langchain/TPM.md

 - Add Cognito login to Lambda and UI via Amplify.
 Authorize in the Lambda TypeScript code.

 ## To Do

-- Add an Import PDF button and make the ingestion process available on the website and in the Lambda
-- Add Google Drive support
-  - customize a driver that better understands TPM specs
-- Update dependencies - currently Embedding relies on an environment variable instead of a passed-in parameter.
-- Make credentials per-user - maybe in DynamoDB.
-- Support multiple users in the UI and db
 - Make model and database index selectable
-- Make the Lambda do response streaming (using '[lambda-stream](https://github.com/astuyve/lambda-stream)') like ChatGPT does
-- Get a DNS name from the IT request portal

 ## Architecture